Recognize

 Coercive Control

 Coercive control is an act, or a pattern of acts, used to regulate and dominate another person’s daily life.
 These acts could look like different forms of abuse, including verbal, sexual, psychological, spiritual or financial.
-Everyone’s experience with domestic violence is unique, but the use of abusive behaviours are ways in which one person is trying to control or exploit another.
+Everyone’s experience with domestic abuse is unique, but the use of abusive behaviours are ways in which one person is trying to control or exploit another.

 COERCIVE CONTROL IS